Russian Blue

 She purrs like no other, her little engine is always running.

 This girl is a real lap cat, even if you're crouching while doing something, she will occupy a leg.
-Visitors won't escape her either; Yin loves everybody who can pet (as long as they don't enter the house in groups, then they become a bit impressive).
+Visitors won't escape her either; given time to get to know them, Yin loves everybody who can pet (as long as they don't enter the house in groups, then they become a bit impressive).
 She loves to lay in my arms on her back like a baby to have her tummy stroked, eyes closed, purring and gently pawing at my face.

 Her head butts are much like those of a goat, and when the object of her affection is just out of reach, she'll jump for it, her back arched, ready to receive cuddles.